 - Use your smartphone — Connect to your mobile network using your data plan (rather than a Wi-Fi signal).
 Most websites are mobile-friendly nowadays.
 So, just switch off your phone’s Wi-Fi and start getting things done on your mini-computer, aka your cellphone.

 - Find a public hotspot — Save the troubleshooting for later and get to another location where you can connect to Wi-Fi.
-Use this hotspot guide to see where your ISP offers free hotspots, plus other public spots that typically offer Wi-Fi access.
+Check with your internet provider to see where your ISP offers free hotspots, plus other public spots that typically offer Wi-Fi access.

 Check back to the Resource Center for more internet tips and tricks, or sign up for our weekly newsletter.